** Lendinvest review updated November 5th, 2020 **

 This depends on whether you want to use auto-invest and your level of comfort.
 Lendinvest doesn’t supply property valuation documents so time is needed to research the property valuations.

 In a perfect world, one would fully research each loan and invest in only the loans with sensible valuations on the security.
-Most lenders’ don’t have the time and patience for this and either invest in each loan to diversify or use the auto-invest function.
+Most lenders’ don’t have the time or experience and either invest in each loan to diversify or use the auto-invest function.

 If you use auto-invest, time management is reduced to zero.